 Special fork brackets can be fitted to attach lowrider panniers ("Fig. 4/ Lowrider pannier" on page 8).
-Lowrider panniers are suitable for transporting heavy items of luggage, as the low centre of gravity does not significantly affect the riding characteristics.
-Not all bicycle models are designed to attach brackets for lowrider panniers.
+They are suitable for transporting heavy items of luggage, as the low centre of gravity does not significantly affect the riding characteristics.

 Using trailers